armadaproject/armada/README.md

 3. Create 2 Kind clusters

-As this step is using Docker, it will require root to run

 ```bash
 kind create cluster --name demoA --config ./example/kind-config.yaml
 kind create cluster --name demoB --config ./example/kind-config.yaml